typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 You should see another green circle start spinning, which means that another instance of Visualizer was started.
 Play around with more `conduct` commands and see how it affects ConductR cluster visualization.

 Our aim is to make using Lightbend ConductR by operators akin to using Play by developers; a joyful and productive experience!
 ConductR starts to shine when used in the context of managing more than 2 nodes; a common scenario for reactive applications.
 Go and spin those nodes up!

+## DC/OS

+The CLI is able to integrate with the DC/OS CLI e.g. `dcos conduct info` will render the current ConductR state on DC/OS.
+To setup CLI integration type `conduct setup-dcos`.